harshkoli1255/Weatherwise/README.md

 ### Optional (for enhanced features):
 *   `GEMINI_API_KEYS`: Required for AI-powered summaries.
 Get one or more keys from [Google AI Studio](https://aistudio.google.com/).
+*   `CRON_SECRET`: Required for sending automated weather alerts.
+This should be a long, random, secure string that you generate.
 *   **Email Alerts (`EMAIL_*` variables)**: Required for sending email alerts.
     *   The application is pre-configured to use **Gmail's SMTP servers**.
     *   To use your Gmail account, you must generate a 16-digit **App Password**.
 Simply using your regular Google password will not work.